 Top Foods to Reduce Rashes

-Orange and yellow fruits and vegetables – These provide carotenoids which can help improve resistance to hives triggered by sun exposure.
+Orange and yellow fruits and vegetables — These provide carotenoids like beta-carotene, which studies have shown can can help improve resistance to rashes triggered by the sun.
+(7)

-Flax and chia seeds – Can reduce systemic inflammation leading to a reduction in symptoms.
-Add ground chia or flax seeds to salads or add to a smoothie.
+Flax and chia seeds — Can reduce systemic inflammation leading to a reduction in symptoms.
+I recommend adding ground chia or flax seeds to salads and smoothies.

-Cold-pressed oils – Look for oils that are not heated above 129 degrees during pressing such as olive oil, coconut oil, or palm oil.
+Cold-pressed oils — Look for oils that are not heated above 129 degrees during pressing such as olive oil and coconut oil.

 Foods to Avoid

 Any food that causes an allergic reaction — This can vary from person to person.
 Some common allergens include: gluten, nuts, shellfish and dairy.

 Conventional Dairy — Many people find that eliminating conventional cow’s dairy helps decrease symptoms.

 Trans fats and hydrogenated oils — These fats increase inflammation, which may lead to immune reactions.